 The exact reason(s) for Apple ending trailer downloads has never been revealed.
 However, it marked a definite turning point in the decline of downloads and the continued rise of streaming.

 By 2015, revenue in the U.S. from streaming edged out downloads for the first time.

 While Apple continues to offer full movies for download via iTunes, the ascendance of services like Netflix shows that streaming is dominating in that market, too.
-Now, Apple is going down that same path by producing and/or acquiring its own original shows.
+Now, Apple is going down that same path by producing its own original shows for its Apple TV+ service.
 (Related: Every single TV series Apple is currently making.)